numfocus/gsoc/2016/proposals/chris-medrela.md

 - also notifying Discussion Leaders when Trainees want sessions of the kind they're able to offer,

 - tracking whether groups (who attended instructor workshop) run their promised workshops or not,

+- letting Candidates see other groups that are close to them and merge with them,

 - allowing logging using Google account.